freenet/replay-channel/README.md

 - **Multi-Receiver:** Supports multiple receivers, each with its own view of the message history and real-time stream.
 - **Asynchronous:** Designed to be used with Tokio, async-std, or any other async runtime.

+## Memory Usage

+`ReplayChannel` uses a `VecDeque` to store all sent messages, so the memory usage is proportional to the number of messages sent.
+Because of this the number of messages sent should be bounded.

 ## Getting Started

 To use `ReplayChannel`, add it to your project's `Cargo.toml`: